tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 also SHOULD set this same value for the HTTP Accept header.

 A correctly encoded request has the HTTP Content-Type header "application/oblivious-dns-message", uses the HTTP POST method, and contains "targethost" and "targetpath" variables.
-The Proxy MUST validate these parameters and construct a URI Template as follows:

-1. Let $TARGET be the "targethost" parameter from the Client's request, encoded as the concatenation of a "host" value (Section 3.2.2 of {{!RFC3986}}) and, optionally, the ":" character followed by port (Section 3.2.3 of {{!RFC3986}}).
-If this parameter cannot be encoded as such, the Client's request is incorrectly encoded.
-1. Let $PATH be the "targetpath" parameter from the Client's request, which MUST be a URI Template {{!RFC6570}}.
-If this parameter is not a valid URI Template, the Client's request is incorrectly encoded.
-1. The Target request HTTPS URI Template is "https://$TARGET$PATH".
+Let

-The resulting URI from this Template is used to forward the Client's request to the Target.
+$TARGET be the "targethost" variable and $PATH be the "targetpath" variable from this request, encoded as described above.
+The Proxy constructs a HTTP request to forward the Client request to the Target using the URI Template "https://$TARGET$PATH".

 Proxies MUST check that Client requests are correctly encoded, and MUST return a 4xx (Client Error) if the check fails, along with the Proxy-Status response header